Is it OK for your dog to eat Vaccinium berries?

 Even if you feed a processed diet, blueberries are a great nutrient-rich addition … so you can boost his diet with some natural nutrients.

-Fresh berries clearly have their peak season … so when you can’t find fresh you can reach for a berry supplement …
+Fresh berries clearly have their peak season … so when you can’t find fresh you can use a berry supplement …

 … or buy frozen blueberries, to keep the benefits in his dish year-round.